Download

 - sling seat

-- 2 blades The blades must neither be divided crosswise nor be flexible.
-The outside edges of the blades must be rounded.
+- 2 steels, the steels must neither be divided crosswise nor be flexible.
+The outside edges of the steels must be rounded.

 - 2 undivided bridges